As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Gabbro is an igneous rock that is black or green and is most abundant in deep oceanic crust.
 However, when mountains form, gabbro can be uplifted from the ocean.
 Some ancient mountains consist of gabbro, such as the Cullin Hills in the Isle of Skye off the northwestern coast of Scotland.

-In the US, gabbro is found in the San Gabriel Mountains in California and Raggedy Mountain gabbro group in the Witchita Mountains in Oklahoma.
+In the US, gabbro is found in the San Gabriel Mountains in California, and the Raggedy Mountain gabbro group in the Witchita Mountains in Oklahoma.

 Labradorite can be found on Black Mountain in the Sierrita and Dos Cabezas Mountains in Arizona.
 It is part of the feldspar family of rocks and is famous for its blue, green, and yellow iridescence.